isabella232/magento-learn.en/help/free-video-library/accessing-entity-objects-on-their-pages.md

 ---
 title: Accessing Entity Objects on their Pages
-Description: In this short video we will learn how to access a product object from any place on a product view page, like blocks or templates.
+description: In this short video we will learn how to access a product object from any place on a product view page, like blocks or templates.
 feature: Video Pages
 topics: development
 kt: 5580